 Visit the Multi-Colored Beaches Around the Island

-The Big Island boast multi-coloured sand in 3 colours: there’s black sand beaches, white sand beaches and green sand beaches.
-See if you can find them all as you explore the island – or join a group Island tour and combine beaches with waterfalls and volcanoes and local food to get an overview of the island – Its one of the most fun things to do in Hawaii Big Island!
+The Big Island boast multi-coloured sand in 3 colours: there’s black sand beaches (such as Puunanlu Beach), white sand beaches and green sand beaches.
+See if you can find them all these natural wonders as you explore the island – or join a group Island tour and combine beaches with waterfalls and volcanoes and local food to get an overview of the island – Its one of the most fun things to do in Hawaii Big Island!

 Get Up Close & Personal With Two Volcanoes in Volcanoes National Park